LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-09-DTLeftJoins3.md

 context.
 Then dispose the context when the seeding is complete.
 In **Program.cs** delete any code in the `Main` method and add this all to the method.

-To use DataTables also we must register the database driver either in Startup.cs or Program.cs which is `System.Data.SqlClient`.
-We will do it all in Program.cs
+To use DataTables also we must register the database driver which is `System.Data.SqlClient`.
+We will do it all in Program.cs and also log any exceptions to do with seeding the database.

 ## Program.cs